khaledk2/leb-beta/docs/user_guide/upload_strains.rst

 * ctrl+click a cell anywhere in each desired row, which will select the row.
 * Select a single "source" row and shift-click a cell in a "destination" row, which selects all rows in between and including the starting and destination rows.

-When you have selected the required rows, you can right click on any cell, belonging to one of the selected rows, underneath the column you want to add data for, a dropdown menu of options will appear where you can delete rows or fill the specific column of selected rows.
+When you have selected the required rows, you can right-click on any cell, belonging to one of the selected rows, underneath the column you want to add data for, a dropdown menu of options will appear where you can delete rows or fill the specific column of selected rows.
 Clicking the fill option opens an additional dropdown menu where you can input data that you want the cells to be filled with.

 Note: Only the following columns are available for multi-filling: "Lab Contact", "Serovar", "Antigenic Formulas" and "Comment".